paul-gauthier/entangled-pair-quantum-eraser/README.md

 - [Results showing that the eraser is a post-selection effect](render/2025-06-15-visibility.pdf).
 These results show that the idler singles fringe amplitude doesn't change with the eraser on/off setting.
+The "eraser on" interference fringe is only visible in the coincidence counts.
 This confirms that the
 coincidences interference fringe is purely a post-selection effect.
 These results were from a 5 hour automated run where the apparatus recorded